Kiplinger.com

 Prepaid tuition plans.
 These plans basically promise that growth of your investments will keep up with the increases in college tuition.
 The appreciation is tax-free.

 Reimbursement plans.
-A child-care or medical reimbursement plan (often called a flex plan) offered by your employer can allow you to pay a lot of child-related expenses with pre-tax dollars.
+A child-care or medical reimbursement plan (often called a flex plan or flexible spending account) offered by your employer can allow you to pay child-related expenses with pre-tax dollars.
+Dollars funneled through the plan avoid federal income, Social Security and Medicare taxes and, in almost all states, state income taxes, too.
+Funds not spent by the end of the year, or by the following March 15 in some plans, are forfeited.

 Specialty camps.
 Amounts paid for the cost of specialty camps, such as computer camps or soccer camps, are eligible for dependent-care credit, even though some education is provided.

 Standard deduction.
-Although a child claimed as your dependent may not claim his or her own personal exemption, a standard deduction of at least $850 is allowed.
+Although a child claimed as your dependent may not claim his or her own personal exemption, for 2010 a standard deduction of at least $900 950 is allowed

 State college-savings plans.
 State-college savings plans (often called "529 plans" after the section of the tax law that authorizes them) allow you to save money tax-free to pay for college.
 Although contributions are not deductible on your federal return, many states permit residents to deduct contributions on state returns.